F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_global-routed-mode.rst

         #  L3 Segmentation Mode Settings
         ###############################################################################
         #
-        # Global Routed Mode - No L2 or L3 Segmentation on BIG-IP®
+        # Global Routed Mode - No L2 or L3 Segmentation on BIG-IP
         #
         # This setting will cause the agent to assume that all VIPs
         # and pool members will be reachable via global device
-        # L3 routes, which must be already provisioned on the BIG-IP®s.
+        # L3 routes, which must be already provisioned on the BIG-IPs.
         #
         ...
         #
         f5_global_routed_mode = True
         #
         # Allow overlapping IP subnets across multiple tenants.
-        # This creates route domains on BIG-IP® in order to
+        # This creates route domains on BIG-IP in order to
         # separate the tenant networks.
         #
         # This setting is forced to False if